Quesillo

 Quesillo ([keˈsiʎo], meaning "little cheese") refers to different Latin American, Spanish, and Filipino foods or dishes depending on the country:

 Argentina

 Argentine quesillo is a notable product of the Calchaquíes and Lerma valleys.
 It dates back to the Spanish conquest when European and traditional Creole recipes were combined.
 It is made by hand with cow's milk or goat through a process known as "filado" or spinning, which grants the product its distinctive characteristics.

-Chile and Bolivia
+Bolivia

-In Chile and Bolivia, quesillo refers to a type of small fresh cheese.
+In Bolivia, quesillo refers to a type of small fresh cheese.
 It is a popular farm cheese of the Cochabamba valley, usually made from raw cow milk, pepsin and acid coagulation, a maize size curd, and a dry-salted, hand-formed, palm-size mold.
 After resting for two or three hours it has a crumbly consistency and is ready to eat.

 Canary Islands (Spain)

 In the Canary Islands of Spain, quesillo refers to a dessert that is a type of flan made with whole eggs and sweetened condensed milk, which makes for a firmer texture than traditional flan.
 The Canary or Spanish quesillo is somewhat similar to the Venezuelan quesillo (read below) in that both are desserts.